The loch of the flood place

 That quite a big lake surrounded by the hills creates a beautiful scenery

-Loch Lee is about ten-minute walk from House of Mark.
+Loch Lee is about a ten-minute walk from House of Mark.

 Place type: Inland Water